dlamotte/django-static-compiler/README.rst

 If we're in DEBUG / development mode and 'bundle.js' is defined in STATIC_BUNDLES:

 1. Determines if it needs to recompile any files (based on its last modified time)
-2. Serves the preprocessed but not compiled files (turning this into many html tags).
+2. Serves the precompiled but not compiled files (turning this into many html tags).

 Otherwise: